mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

   |> mean()
 ```

-In Schema 1, we see that querying the `plot` and `region` in the measurement name makes the data more difficult to query.
+In Schema 1, we see that querying the `plot` and `region` in the measurement makes the data more difficult to query.

 ### Avoid putting more than one piece of information in one tag